How to Get Maximum Cost Savings From Your Mainframe

 Offload to zIIP

 Offloading to zIIP is an often-recommended way to distribute the processing load, helping stave off the number of CPU upgrades you’ve got to invest in.
-The ZPSaver Suite allows you to offload as much as 90 percent of Copy and SMS Compression CPU cycles to zIIP.
+Elevate ZPSaver allows you to offload as much as 90 percent of Copy and SMS Compression CPU cycles to zIIP.